UNDERSTANDING AND AVOIDING ADVERSE IMPACT IN EMPLOYMENT PRACTICES

 An organization hired 50% of White applicants and 35% of Hispanic applicants in their last hiring cycle.
 The adverse impact ratio (used to evaluate compliance with the 4/5ths rule) is calculated as .35/.50 = .70.
 In other words, Hispanics were hired at a rate that’s only 70% of the hiring rate for Whites.
 Since Hispanic applicants are hired at a rate that’s less than .80, the organization is in violation of the 4/5ths rule.

-The rule serves to call into question a company's hiring practices and may get the attention of enforcement agencies.
+The rule calls into question a company’s hiring practices and may attract the attention of enforcement agencies.
 Those found in violation are required to show that all aspects of their selection procedures have been fully validated, are consistent with business necessity, and that no alternative selection procedures with equal utility and less adverse impact exist.

-If left in place, not only will adverse impact hurt your diversity efforts, it also puts your organization in danger of costly lawsuits.
-It can bring scrutiny from the EEOC and damage your corporate brand.
-HR professionals must immediately find and correct adverse impact to ensure fair, unbiased hiring processes and avoid jeopardizing your organization's ability to attract top talent.
+If left in place, adverse impact will not only hurt your diversity efforts but also put your organization in danger of costly lawsuits.
+It can also bring scrutiny from the EEOC and damage your corporate brand.
+HR professionals must immediately find and correct adverse impacts to ensure fair, unbiased hiring processes and avoid jeopardizing your organization’s ability to attract top talent.

 First, make sure you and your staff understand the definition of adverse impact and which federal laws and regulations affect your organization.
-One of the most essential business resources is the website for the EEOC.
+One of the most essential business resources is the EEOC website.
 The EEOC oversees adverse impact cases and is responsible for enforcing federal laws that make it illegal to discriminate against a job applicant from a protected class.
-The EEOC also administers the federal government's Equal Employment Opportunity program.
+The EEOC also administers the federal government’s Equal Employment Opportunity program.

-Once you understand what adverse impact is and how it may affect your organization, you can start measuring and testing your HR data.
+Once you understand the adverse impact and how it may affect your organization, you can start measuring and testing your HR data.
 Hiring processes can get confusing quickly.
-By measuring often, you can identify adverse impact before it gets away from you.
+By measuring often, you can identify adverse impacts before they become a problem.

 The Cadient Science Team consists of industrial-organizational psychologists with many years of experience.
 They have a thorough understanding of adverse impact issues and the legal ramifications for businesses of all sizes.
 Our Science Team can help design an adverse impact monitoring plan for your organization.
 They can conduct organizational analyses and deliver training specific to your needs.

-Understanding, measuring, and removing adverse impact before it becomes a problem is critical.
-Using the EEOC's Four-Fifths Rule can help you spot trouble quickly and help your organization avoid unwittingly discriminating against protected groups.
+Understanding, measuring, and removing adverse impacts before they become a problem is critical.
+The EEOC’s Four-Fifths Rule can help you spot trouble quickly and help your organization avoid unwittingly discriminating against protected groups.

 Review local, state, and federal guidelines with your legal team to ensure your selection processes for each stage of the employee lifecycle are in compliance.